Learn more about the people that make Luminalt dedicated to the community, a leader in industry trends, and known for excellent customer service.

 Co-founder of Luminalt, Noel built his first solar electric system in 1981, a 50kW grid-tied system in Cork, Ireland.
 Committed to craftsman level quality solar electric and solar hot water installations, he and Jeanine founded Luminalt in 2004.
 An avid supporter of continuing education for installers and for keeping training relevant to the practical skills installers need to ensure safe and high performing systems, Noel frequently teaches solar classes and advises on curriculum; he developed the curriculum and taught the first solar thermal course at City College of San Francisco, is a Subject Matter Expert (SME) on the California State License Board panel that creates questions for the solar contractor exam, and on the NABCEP® committee that crafted the Technical Sales examination.
 Noel holds three California contractor licenses, a C-10 electrical, C-46 solar and class B general and is a NABCEP® Certified PV Installer.
 Noel holds three separate certifications on energy efficiency and building performance from the Building Performance Institute.
 Noel has worked with most renewable energy technologies, including wind and micro-hydro.
 He has been an expert witness in arbitration hearings, in support of homeowners who have had poorly installed systems by other solar companies.
 Noel runs the installation team here at Luminalt.

 August built his first solar electric system in 1997.
 He has devoted his career to the craft of designing and installing quality solar electric and solar thermal systems.
 A national solar expert, he started teaching best practices classes as Solar Power International in 2009 and now teaches regularly at San Francisco’s Pacific Energy Center.
 He is a Cal Poly trained mechanical engineer and holds both the NABCEP® Certified Solar PV Installer and NABCEP® Certified Solar Thermal Installer certifications.
 You can read more about his background in solar on the NABCEP® website.
 August also holds Luminalt’s C-20 HVAC contractor’s license and is a California Certified General Electrician.
 He was an active participant in the SF Department of Building Inspection’s revision of the PV permitting requirements and has managed multiple volunteer installations with solar non-profit GRID Alternatives.
-August oversees the engineering and design team and project management.
+August oversees the design and installation team.

 Born and raised in San Francisco, Pam was introduced to solar at Asian Neighborhood Design and came to us right after graduation.
 She is fascinated by how the panels generate clean energy from the sun.
 She enjoys spending time with her family and listening to music.
-Pam loves the diversity of the Bay Area and looks forward to a career in a growing industry with a bright future.
+Pam loves the diversity of the Bay Area and loves her career in a growing industry with a bright future.